10 Most Charming Small Towns in Massachusetts

 Population: 17,668 (as of 2010)

 Compared to its southeastern neighbor, Boston, the town of Concord is considered a small one!
 This charming town was founded in 1635 and has historical roots in the American Revolution.
-It’s also said that literary greats Ralph Waldo Emerson and Henry David Thoreau hung out at Walden Pond.
-With that kind of history and draw, you know there has to be something charming about it.
+With that kind of history and draw, you can see why it’s one of the must visit small towns of Massachusetts!

 There are also plenty of restaurants to stop at while taking in all Concord has to offer.
 A trip here is one embedded in history and culture—and it’s one you’ll want to make again.